knu/page-info/README.md

     - the page title (og:title or &lt;title&gt;)
         - it also works as a button to copy the link to the page as Markdown
     - Twitter flavored equivalents for the above items (twitter:*)
+    - the modification and publication time stamps (article:published_time and article:modified_time)

 - Customizable Share Button